MS Computer Science

 Note: Other subjects can be offered to the students depending upon the need of the main research work.

-Candidates must have 16 years of education i.e., BS in Computer Science/Bachelor of Computer Science/MSc in Computer Science, BSIT 4 year or equivalent from HEC recognized university/ Institute with a minimum CGPA 2.5/4.0 or first division in annual system.
-The admission will be purely on merit and will be granted to the applicants on the basis of their performance in the following areas:
+Candidates must have 16 years of education i.e., BS in Computer Science/Bachelor of Computer Science/MSc in Computer Science, BSIT, BSSE 4 year or equivalent from HEC recognized university/ Institute with a minimum CGPA 2.0/4.0 or first division in annual system.

 |MS Computer Science|